Premiership of Doug Ford: Infrastructure

-As Minister, McNaughton introduced Bill 32, the Access to Natural Gas Act in the fall of 2018.
+As Minister, McNaughton introduced Bill 32, the Access to Natural Gas Act, in the fall of 2018.
 It was passed into law that December.
-Bill 32 was intended to make it possible to expand access to natural gas expand access to natural gas throughout rural and Northern Ontario including to First Nations communities.
+Bill 32 was intended to make it possible to expand access to natural gas throughout rural and Northern Ontario, including First Nations communities.

-Premier Ford said in a statement released on September 17, 2018 that "cancelling the cap-and-trade carbon tax" had caused the price of natural gas to decrease in Ontario.
+Premier Ford said in a statement released on September 17, 2018, that "cancelling the cap-and-trade carbon tax" had caused the price of natural gas to decrease in Ontario.
 Premier Ford announced the new legislation and explained how it differed from the previous government's 2017 taxpayer-funded $100 million Natural Gas Grant Program—through which—according to Premier Ford, "private sector companies were limited from participating in natural gas expansion, portions of which were instead managed by the [Natural Gas Grant Program]."
-Bill 32, The Access to Natural Gas Act passed into law in 2018, to "encourage more private gas distributors to partner with communities to develop projects that expand access to affordable and efficient natural gas."
+Bill 32, the Access to Natural Gas Act passed into law in 2018 to "encourage more private gas distributors to partner with communities to develop projects that expand access to affordable and efficient natural gas."

 On September 18, 2018, the city of North Bay learned that the Natural Gas Grant Program funding of over $8.6 million had been cancelled for a natural gas project that would have extended "services to as many as 350 homes in the north shore area of Trout Lake."

 In January 2019, Minister McNaughton announced that the Ford government would provide $27 million to Northeast Midstream towards the construction of their Nipigon LNG gas plant.
-The plant would be capable of converting natural gas into a liquid form, that can be trucked to consumers.
+The plant would be capable of converting natural gas into a liquid form that can be trucked to consumers.
 The project will create between 700 and 2,800 jobs in the region.

-In May 2019, Minister McNaughton announced that the Ontario's Government "committed up to $63.7 million" to Southwestern Integrated Fibre Technology (SWIFT) with support from other levels of government.
+In May 2019, Minister McNaughton announced that the Ontario government "committed up to $63.7 million" to Southwestern Integrated Fibre Technology (SWIFT) with support from other levels of government.
 The not-for-profit, publicly-funded SWIFT project to develop a regional fibre optic network, has been one of the key initiatives of the Western Ontario Wardens' Caucus (WOWC) representing upper-tier municipalities in southern Ontario from Dufferin to Windsor.
 Through SWIFT, federal, provincial and local municipalities "subsidize the construction of an open-access, high-speed broadband network in Southwestern Ontario, Caledon and the Niagara Region."

+In December 2025, Ford and Niagara Falls mayor Jim Diodati announced a new tourism strategy for the city, including expanded transportation and entertainment offerings such as new "attractions, gaming, wine and restaurants, and arts and culture."

+In early 2026, Ford announced plans to build a new 2-million square foot convention centre in Toronto, replacing the Metro Toronto Convention Centre.
+He later also announced plans to take control of the Billy Bishop Toronto City Airport to expand its runway and allow jets at the island airport, a suggestion immediately supported by the Toronto Port Authority.
+Expansion remains opposed by local Councillors, local community associations and the "NoJetsTo" and "Parks Not Planes" advocacy groups.